PrRicardo/Mongrel/README.md

 ## Features

+MONGREL is able to not only able to transfer the data.
+It understands foreign key relations and respects them during writing.
+It is also able to write into an empty database since it creates the required tables automatically.

 ### Defining relations between the source tables

 On the relational side, target tables can be in relations with each other.
 These need to be described manually with